-Fixed battery lights require the light to be removed from the drone, which means the pilot must have multiple lights accessible to switch when one runs out of power.
+Fixed battery lights require the light to be removed from the drone to be charged.
+This requires the pilot to have multiple lights accessible to switch out when one runs out of power.

-A removable battery allows the light head to stay affixed to the drone while the rest is removed for charging.
+A removable battery allows the light head to stay affixed to the drone while the battery pack is removed for charging.

 Some lights are hard-wired or directly connected to the drone's power supply.
 This is usually a custom configuration that requires a port or connection on the drone.
 A benefit to a hard-wired light is it allows the pilot to turn the light on and off or switch modes through the controller.

-Weight is an important consideration when choosing lights.
+Weight is such an important consideration when choosing lights.
 If the lights are too heavy, it will negatively affect the runtime and performance of the drone.
-It’s advisable to carefully test your drone with lights to determine that it is safe to fly with the additional payload.
+Carefully test your drone with additional lights to determine its capability with the additional payload.

-It's important to position the lights in a position neutral to the center of gravity on the drone.
+Mount the lights in a position neutral to the center of gravity on the drone.
 Also, be careful not to obstruct any sensors, antennas, or moving parts.

 Durability and waterproofing

-Pilots in these industries often need to fly in adverse conditions like rain, sleet, or snow.
+Pilots often need to fly in adverse conditions like rain, sleet, or snow.
 The lights on their drones need to be able to handle those same conditions.
-Also, if there is an accident and the drone falls in a lake or river, the lights can be recovered from the wreckage.
+Also, if there is an accident and the drone falls in a lake or river, at least the lights can be recovered from the wreckage.

 Applications for Drone Lighting

-Assess an active fire or damage An aerial view of a fire incident can provide additional intel to firefighters on the ground.
+When assessing an active fire or damage, an aerial view of a fire incident can provide additional intel to firefighters on the ground.
 A drone positioned on the backside of a building or above the roof can see activity that can't be seen from the initial angle of attack.

-Thermal imaging can identify hotspots in the roof where the fire is building up inside the structure.
-Thermal will be the drone's primary use, but lights will illuminate any hazards like branches or power lines when flying at night.
+Thermal imaging can identify hotspots in the roof where the fire is building inside the structure.
+Thermal imaging will be the drone's primary use, but lights will illuminate any hazards like branches or power lines that could be a problem while flying.

-A drone positioned high above a scene provides an overwatch of an incident or area.
-This gives incident command with a wide-scale visual of everything that's happening.
+A drone positioned above the scene provides an overwatch of an incident or area.
+This gives incident command with a unique wide-scale visual of everything that's happening.
 The drone can provide intel to firefighters on the ground of problems or issues that they may not be aware of or can't see from the ground.

 Drones can be flown into areas that are structurally not safe for investigators to physically go into, such as a multi-story building where the floors are damaged and compromised.
 After a fire, there is no electricity in the building.
-A UAV equipped with lights can be flown through the building and provide a video feed for investigators.
+A UAV equipped with lights can be flown through the building and provide a video feed for investigators to assess the damage.